hilton/hilton.github.com/blog/_posts/2025-04-01-egg-mayo-sandwich.md

 <section>
 <h2 id="mix">3.
 Mixing</h2>
+<p class="optimisation">Optimisation: weigh the mayonnaise directly on the chopping board,
+instead of using a utensil you have to wash up.</p>
 <p>Peel the egg.
 Put the chopping board on the scales, weigh 15 g mayonnaise, and add the other ingredients:</p>
 <p><img src="egg-mayo/unmixed.webp" alt="The unmixed ingredients" /></p>